silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-06.md

 Common field types in MySQL include:

-* `Varchar`: A string of characters, with variable length
+* **`Varchar`**: A string of characters, with variable length
-* `Boolean`: True or false values
+* **`Boolean`**: True or false values
-* `Integer`: A number, with no decimals
+* **`Integer`**: A number, with no decimals
-* `Date`: The year, month, and day
+* **`Date`**: The year, month, and day

 And many, many more.

 SilverStripe puts its own layer of abstraction over these database field types.
-While many of them overlap, such as "Varchar," "Boolean," and "Date," a lot of them are unique to the SilverStripe Framework, as well.
+While many of them overlap, such as `Varchar`, `Boolean`, and `Date`, a lot of them are unique to the SilverStripe Framework, as well.
 This is because a field type in SilverStripe not only informs the database how to store the data, but also how the template should display the data.
 For instance, a field with the type `Text` will escape any HTML, but `HTMLText` will not.
 In the database, they're both stored as `Text`, but the custom field type `HTMLText` has a very important effect on how SilverStripe handles the rendering of the data.
 We'll talk more about all the features afforded by custom field types in future lessons, but for now, it is important to be mindful of what kinds of data you expect to be storing in each field and how you will display it.

 So how do you know which field types are available?
 Your best resource in this case is the source code.
 Just browse `vendor/silverstripe/framework/src/ORM/FieldType` and you'll see a list of PHP classes whose names can all be used as field types.
 In version 4, they include: